ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ![Regression to the mean](/content/images/2019/01/regression-reversion-to-the-mean.gif) [Image source](https://asymmetryobservations.com/definitions/countertrend/regression-toward-the-mean/)

-You can see that whenever the black line stretches too far below the average it snaps back to the average crossing over it to the up side.
+You can see that whenever the black line stretches too far below the average it snaps back to the average crossing over it to the upside.
 We'd like to use this phenomenon in our trading to buy the dips and sell on the bounce back.

 > The essence of our simple mean reversion strategy: when the price falls below the average value we buy, we sell when the price has *regressed to the mean* and bounced back over the average.

 How reliable is this strategy?
 How likely is a dip to bounce back?
 We can only know by simulating the strategy on historical data.
 That allows us to understand how well it would have worked in the past.
 We can then compute performance metrics and use them to predict how this technique might perform in the future.

 Please note that the mean reversion trading strategy I present here is rather basic.
 I'm keeping it simple just to keep this blog post simple, but it's actually a good starting point for any new strategy to start with the simplest thing that you can conceive.
-We can always add more rules, more filters and more complexity later, but for this post we'll still to the most simplest mean reversion rules possible.
+We can always add more rules, more filters and more complexity later, but for this post we'll use the simplest mean reversion rules possible.

 ## Backtesting with JavaScript